hamdaankhalid/PracticalStatisticsForDataScientistsNotes/unsupervised-learning.md

 ### Selecting the number of clusters (K)
 - In the absence of a cluster number dictated by practical or managerial considerations a statistical approach like "elbow method" can be taken.
 - Elbow method -> Graph Y axis %variance explained, and X axis (number of clusters).
 The elbow is the point where the cumulative variance explained falttens out after rising steeply.

+**Quick Note on Hierarchial Clustering**
+- Not scalable at all, although very sensitive, and produces better results than k means.
+- Hierarchial Clustering starts with every record in its own cluster.
+Progressively, clusters are joined to nearby clusters until all records belong to a single cluster (the agglometaive algorithm).
+The agglomeration history is retaineda nd plotted, and the user can visualize the number and structure of clusters at different stages.

+## Model Based Clustering
+- Higher computation requirements than hierarchial clustering.
+- Clusters are assumed to derive from differetn data-generating process with different probability distributions.
+- Different models are fit, assuming differnt numbers of (typically normal distributions).
+- The method chooses the model (and associated number of clusters) that fits the data well without usig too many parameters (i.e. overfitting).

+### Scaling
+- Unsupervised learning genrally requires that the data is appropriately scaled.
+This is different from the techniques for regression and classifition in which the scalign is not important (K nearest neighbors classification is an exception).
+- Common method to scale variables is to use z score aka standardization or normalization.
+- Rescaling also helps handle the influence of dominant variables.

+### Categorical Data
+- Categorical data mist be converted to numeric data using either ranking, or encoding.
+If the data consists of mixed continuous and binary variables, you will want to scale the variables so that the ranges are similar.